emmegamma/PyGwy-repo/README.md

 ### SXM_searchFiles
 This script is intended for **searching files and filtering according to some properties** (filename, real image size, setpoint, scantime, comments) through one or multiple folders.
 It can be useful e.g. when scraping through old data.

-It is designed for **Nanonis .SXM** files, also after saving them as .gwy, but can be easily adapted to other formats.
+It is designed for **Nanonis .SXM** files, also after saving them as .gwy, but can be easily adapted to other formats (in this case, **please email me the final result!!** I'd love to make a full search function of this)

 It can also:
-- Search recursively through folders (by using `*` in the folder search)
+- Search recursively through folders (by using `\*` and escape characters in the folder search)
 - Copy the found files to a different folder
   - this can be useful when searching recursively for a specific image or set of images, e.g. an overview for a presentation/publication or all images of - say - defects available, to collect them in one place for a later check
 - Customize output (print filename, setpoint, size/speed, etc.)